Is this true? Can drinking soda cause kidney stones? Are dark sodas worse than others?

 Diet Cola

 Although diet cola doesn’t have sugar in it, it does have phosphoric acid.
-Diet cola is not a good choice for kidney stone prevention.
+This may increase kidney stones.

 Diet Non-Cola Sodas